jaredvasquez/kubetemp/README.md

 # kubetemp
-Tool for generating manifests from JINJA templates.
+Tool for generating k8s manifests using JINJA templates.